How to Handle a Personal Relationship at Work

 Use sensible measures to avoid any workplace friction that could be caused by the way that you behave with your partner.
 It's vital that you both act with the utmost integrity and speak up about any possible conflicts of interest, particularly if your work could expose you to any risk of inappropriate collusion.

-So long as you work at balancing the legal, professional and personal, having a trusted partner close at hand can make your day at work a whole lot more pleasant.
+If you can balance your legal, professional and personal responsibilities appropriately, having a trusted partner close at hand can make your day at work a whole lot more pleasant and productive!

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!